PCM-M46-CodeNation/W08-Sequelise-ORM/docs/README.md

  - [ ] GET - gets a single author by author name and retrieves associated books

 ### Stretch Goals:
- - [ ] Create two Genre routes given in the design docs.
  - [x] Create an association between Books and Author, where:
    - [x] Author has many Book
    - [x] Book belongs to Author

  **Genre Routes**
+ - [ ] Create two Genre routes given in the design docs.
- - [ ] POST - adds an author to the DB
+   - [x] POST - adds an genre to the DB
- - [ ] GET - gets a single author by author name, and retrieves associated books
+   - [ ] GET - gets a single genre by genre name, and retrieves associated books

 **Personal Stretch Goals:**